jandrejevic12/starter-hugo-academic/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-- Mathematical modeling and physics-based simulation
+- Computational modeling
 - Dynamics of complex systems
-- Data-driven discovery
+- Data visualization

 # Education to show in About widget
 education: